nest/nestml/README.md

 ./nestml_docker.sh provision
 ```

 This will download all required packages and libraries and create a container that uses the pre-built version of the [latest release of NESTML](https://github.com/nest/nestml/releases).
 If you are interested in using the bleeding edge version of NESTML (a.k.a.
-Git master), you can add the argument `--dev` to the invocation of the `./nestml_docker.sh` script.
+Git master), you can add the argument `--from_sources` to the invocation of the `./nestml_docker.sh` script.

 If everything goes well, the list printed by the command 'docker images' should now contain the 'nestml_release' container.
 If you experience an error, please [open an issue](https://github.com/nest/nestml/issues) so we can look into and fix it.